-Reinstall the crank cap securely with the hex wrench.
-To maintain product SAFETY and RELIABILITY, repairs, any other maintenance or adjustment should be performed by Makita Authorized Service Centers, always using Makita replacement parts.
+To maintain product SAFETY and RELIABILITY, repairs, carbon brush inspection and replacement, any other maintenance or adjustment should be performed by Makita Authorized Service Centers, always using Makita replacement parts.

 OPTIONAL ACCESSORIES

 These accessories or attachments are recommended for use with your Makita tool specified in this manual.
 The use of any other accessories or attachments might present a risk of injury to persons.
 Only use accessory or attachment for its stated purpose.